13 Great Outdoor Activities for Families Around Pismo Beach

 Monarch Butterfly Grove (Photo @isabellannkay via Twenty20)

-From late October through February, thousands of monarch butterflies flee the colder climates and head to the Pismo Butterfly Grove at the southern end of the beach in Pismo, forming one of the largest colonies of monarchs in the country.
-They favor a grove filled with fragrant Eucalyptus and Monterey Pine trees, where they cluster on the limbs, each orange and black butterfly hanging with its wings down over the one below, for a shingled effect.
-The butterflies resemble leaves, explaining why locals call this phenomenon the Butterfly Trees
+From late October through February, thousands of monarch butterflies flee the colder climates and head to the Pismo Beach Monarch Butterfly Grove at the southern end of the beach in Pismo, forming one of the largest butterfly colonies in the country.

 SIERRA SPLENDOR: 10 Amazing Outdoor Activities in South Lake Tahoe